 It should be noted that the First Nation will have to cover the costs of developing their own MRP law and of conducting the ratification vote.
-However, in fiscal year 2016-2017, INAC provided funding for these costs through a MRP Special Pilot Project.
+However, the Department has provided some funding for these costs through a MRP Special Pilot Project.
 For more information on funding availability, contact COEMRP.